Reporting a Defect

 Status will be provided via Client Portal and Client will receive an automated update when the resolution is scheduled to be deployed.

 Resolution Time for Issues/Defects These targeted resolution times only apply to material functionality, except if the functionality affected is completely hindering a User’s ability to access and use the SSG Software.
-Note: The SSG Development Team typically deploys three to four major updates/releases to the software per year but reserves the right to change the release cadence in-line with SSG business need.
+Note: The Bonterra Development Team typically deploys three to four major updates/releases to the software per year but reserves the right to change the release cadence in-line with Bonterra business need.
 Client is given advanced notification of maintenance periods and upcoming updates on the Client Portal login page and via an e-newsletter.

 If you have a defect that you believe should be reclassified, you can contact your Client Success Manager at email@example.com